-In response to these criticisms, several authors have proposed variations on the message passing paradigm where individual neurons correspond to not just single vertices, but \emph{sets} of vertices, or rather, \emph{subgraphs}.
-Such ``super-neurons'' have the ability to represent information relating to the entire subgraph, including relations between the vertices of the subgraph, almost as a ``GNN within a GNN''.
-Correspondingly, the output of such a ``super-neuron'' is a vector, matrix or tensor, transforming in specific ways according to the \emph{internal} permutations of the vertices that it is responsible for.
+\ignore{ several authors have proposed variations on the message passing paradigm where individual neurons correspond to \emph{sets} of vertices, typically, \emph{subgraphs}.
+Such \emph{subgraph-neurons} have the ability to represent information relating to the subgraph as a whole, almost as a ``GNN within a GNN''.
+While including relations between the vertices of the subgraph, and the output of the subgraph-neuron is a vector, matrix or tensor that is covariant with respect to \emph{internal} permutations of the vertices of just the subgraph.
+Architectures of this type we call \emph{higher order message passing networks} (HO-MPNNs).

+Discussing the equivariance properties of HO-MPNNs is more challenging, because it involves the action of permutations at two distinct levels: on the level of the so-called \emph{subgraph selection policy} used to select the subgraphs, and on the level of the individual subgraph-neurons.
+In particular, it is the interaction between these two levels that is critical for global equivariance.
+In the following section we lay down a general framework for equivariant message passing in HO-MPNNs, and in Section \ref{sec: ptensors} we introduce P-tensors, a specific mathematical object used to construct such architectures. }

+\ignore{ Correspondingly, the output of such subgraph-neurons is a vector, matrix or tensor that is covariant with respect to \emph{internal} permutations of the vertices of the subgraph.
 For example, if the subgraph in question is a triangle consisting of vertices \m{(i_1,i_2,i_3)}, the output might be a 3-index quantity \m{T\in \RR^{3\times 3\times C}}.
-If we permute the three vertices of the triangle by a \emph{local} permutation \m{\tau\tin\Sbb_3}, \m{T} transforms to \begin{mequation} T'_{i,j,c}=T_{\tau^{-1}(i),\tau^{-1}(j),c}. \end{mequation} Architectures of this type we call \emph{higher order message passing networks}.
+Architectures of this type we call \emph{higher order message passing networks}.